migalv/flutter_project_starter/README.md

 Code generation works mainly works with the `build_runner` tool.
 You can find it in the `dev_dependencies` in the `pubspec.yaml` file.

 The main command you have to learn is the following:
-`flutter pub run build_runner build --delete-conflicting-outputs`.
+`dart run build_runner build --delete-conflicting-outputs`.
 This command will generate the necessary files based on the code generation libraries that you are using.

 Another usefull command is:
-`flutter pub run build_runner watch --delete-conflicting-outputs`.
+`dart run build_runner watch --delete-conflicting-outputs`.
 The main difference is that you are executing the `watch` command instead of the `build` command.
 This will make it so everytime you save the files in your project it will rerun the code generation so you always have the updated version for the generated files.

 ## Flavors